casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 ## Directly Invoking Entrypoints

-With the release of CEP-78 version 1.1, users who are interacting with a CEP-78 contract that does not use `ReverseLookupMode` should opt out of using the client Wasm files provided as part of the release.
-Opting out in this situation is recommended, as directly invoking the entrypoints incurs a lower gas cost compared to using the provided client Wasm to invoke the entrypoint.
+With the release of CEP-78 version 1.1, users interacting with a CEP-78 contract that does not use `ReverseLookupMode` should opt out of using the client Wasm files provided as part of the release.
+Opting out in this situation is recommended, as directly invoking the entrypoints incurs a lower gas cost than using the provided client Wasm to invoke the entrypoint.

 You may invoke the `mint`, `transfer`, or `burn` entrypoints directly through either the contract package hash or the contract hash directly.